julioMarvim/estudos-certificacao-aws/clould-concepts/cloud-types.md

-# Tipos de computação em nuvem
+# Tipos de Computação em Nuvem

 * Infrastructure as a Service (IaaS)
 * Platform as a Service (PaaS)